 The second way this issue presents is far more common.
 Many questionably competent defendants have spent a lifetime coping with mental illness.
 They become quite skillful and adept at hiding it from others for short periods such as during a court hearing.
-The ability to hide the issue, however, often disappears the longer a the lawyer speaks and interacts with the defendant.
-In these situations, I may develop concerns when I spend time talking about the person's history, the case facts, and possible defenses.
-I always ask about mental health diagnoses, treatment, and medication.
+The ability to hide the issue, however, often disappears the longer a lawyer interacts with the defendant.
+In my cases, I try to spend enough time with my client and consulting collateral sources to identify fitness or competency issues.
+Also, I always ask about mental health diagnoses, treatment, and medication.
 I may learn more about possible competency concerns from friends, family, guardians, or case managers.
-At least 90 percent of the cases I raise competency issues in arise from concerns raised outside of the courtroom in my private discussions with clients or others.
+At least 90 percent of the cases I raise competency issues in arise from concerns raised outside of the courtroom in my private discussions with clients or collateral sources.

-C. Court Process After Competency Issue is Raised: Whether the concern arises in open court or from behind the scenes in my interactions with a defendant, the process starts with a motion to the district court for a competency evaluation.
-The motion typically includes a request for a temporary commitment of the defendant for the purposes of the evaluation in the least restrictive appropriate setting.
+C. Court Process After Competency Issue is Raised: Whether the concern arises in open court or from behind the scenes, the process typically starts with a motion to the district court for a competency evaluation.
+The motion usually includes a request for a temporary commitment of the defendant for the purposes of the evaluation in the least restrictive appropriate setting.
 See N.D.C.C. § 12.1-04-06.
 These are almost always done at the State Hospital or Life Skills Center.
 There are very few private tier 1a mental health professionals who do forensic evaluations.
-Those that do charge, on average, \$3,000 to do the evaluation and prepare their report.
-These private evaluators charge more to testify about their findings.
-The evaluator prepares a report and submits it to the Court.
+Those that do charge, on average, \$3,000 or more to do the evaluation and prepare their report.
+These private evaluators often charge more to testify about their findings.
+Whether public or private, the evaluator must prepare and submit a report to the Court.
 Because this is a threshold issue affecting whether a case can proceed, the report is shared with the Court, prosecutor, and the defense attorney.
-Id.
+See id.

 Obviously, there are two possible "ultimate conclusions": the defendant is competent or incompetent.
 If the evaluator concludes the person is competent and the defendant does not challenge the evaluator's conclusions, the court simply continues with holding the next hearing.
 If the evaluator concludes the person is incompetent and the State does not contest the evaluator's conclusions, the proceedings must be suspended.
-If either party challenges the evaluator's conclusions, the Court holds a hearing to determine, by a preponderance of the evidence, whether the defendant is competent or not.
+If either party challenges the evaluator's conclusions, the Court must hold a hearing to determine, by a preponderance of the evidence, whether the defendant is competent or not.

 If the person is found to be incompetent, the district court then must determine whether the defendant will "attain fitness in the foreseeable future."
 N.D.C.C. § 12.1-04-08(1).
 Under current law, "foreseeable future" is not defined.
-If the court determines the defendant will attain fitness in the undefined foreseeable future, the court must suspend the proceedings-essentially putting the case on an indefinite hold until the maximum term the person could face expires or, after a court hearing, the court determines the defendant will not attain fitness.
+If the court determines the defendant will attain fitness in the undefined foreseeable future, the court must suspend the proceedings-essentially putting the case on an indefinite hold until the maximum term the person could face expires or, after a court hearing, the court determines the defendant will not attain fitness to proceed.
 See id.
 If the court determines the defendant will not regain fitness, the charges must be dismised.
-There is no statutory indication on whether the charges are dismissed with or without prejudice.
+There is no statutory command on whether the charges are dismissed with or without prejudice.
 See id.
 Finally, the statute authorizes the court to make referrals "for other services or treatment."
 See id.
 While the statute authorizes referals, it does not provide clear authority for comptency restoration treatment short of initiating separate, time consuming proceedings such as guardianships, civil commitment, or apparently voluntary treatment at a human service center.
 See id.